Skip to main contentSheffield Mental Health GuideSheffield Mental Health Guide

 For more info please see our socials post – Support for Older Adults.

-Feeling Overwhelmed at Christmas
+Feeling overwhelmed at Christmas

 Christmas can bring joy, but it can also stir feelings of anxiety and overwhelm.
 The pressure to make everything perfect – choosing gifts, hosting, or creating magical moments… All this can lead to overspending and financial stress.
 Social events and family gatherings may feel obligatory rather than enjoyable, especially when you’re navigating tricky relationships or extended time with people you rarely see.
 Sensory overload from busy shops, loud festivities, and bright decorations can further heighten feelings of stress.
 Remember, it’s okay to set boundaries, decline invitations, or carve out moments of quiet for yourself.
 Taking time to recharge doesn’t require justification – your well-being is most important. #mentalhealthmatters